-Complete only those parts of the return that apply to the trust or estate.
+Complete only those parts of the return that apply to you.
 Express all figures in Maloti.
-Be sure to read the line instructions, if any, that apply to the line you are completing.
+After you have completed Parts A through F, transfer the income amounts and credit for foreign tax paid to Part G. Be sure to read the line instructions, if any, that apply to the line you are completing.
 If there are no instructions for a line, that line is considered self-explanatory.
-Finally, be sure the nominated officer of the trust or estate signs the declaration at the bottom of page 9.
-Also, be sure that the person the trust or estate paid to prepare the tax return signs the declaration of paid preparer on page 9.
+Finally, do not forget to sign the Declaration of Taxpayer or Representative on page 7.
+Also, if you paid a person to prepare your tax return, be sure he or she signs the Declaration of Paid Preparer on page 7.